oracle-livelabs/oci/oci-landing-zones/intro/intro.md

 Oracle Cloud Infrastructure (OCI) is a Security-first Cloud Service that helps organizations reduce the risk of security threats for cloud workloads by putting our customers' Data Security and Privacy first.
 This is achieved via the automation of security operations with simple, prescriptive, and integrated cloud-native security capabilities built into the OCI platform.
 Oracle helps customers easily adopt OIC services and secure their cloud infrastructure, data, and applications.

-The ESBLZv2 further supports Oracle's Security-First Cloud strategy tenets:
+The OELZ further supports Oracle's Security-First Cloud strategy tenets:

 - Security should be simple—easy to use, deploy, and operate
 - Security tools should offer guidance to help customers achieve strong security more easily